 A: It depends.
 The higher bandwidth of HDMI 2.1 requires more advanced processors on the display, so it is unlikely that any existing display will be able to support higher resolutions or refresh rates.
 On the other hand, most of the additional features require very little additional bandwidth, and although they require fairly significant firmware changes, it is possible to implement them on existing devices.
 With regards to eARC, specifically, multiple manufacturers have announced plans to support it on existing receivers, and some have already received firmware upgrades.

 A: The HDMI group is still working out the details of their HDMI certification program.
 The first HDMI 2.1 certification program was for eARC certification, and it began in August 2018.
 HDMI group has yet to announce when they will start their certification programs for the other features of HDMI 2.1.
-Until they do, it is unlikely that any HDMI 2.1 devices will be commercially available.
+Despite this, the first HDMI 2.1 devices have started hitting the market, including the LG C9 and the Samsung Q900R.
+Unfortunately, there still aren't any HDMI source devices that are commercially available.

 HDMI 2.1 is a significant upgrade.
 The first generation of HDMI 2.1 devices are likely to be more expensive, and won't take full advantage of the new technology, so we don't recommend waiting just for HDMI 2.1.
 That being said, if you are looking to future-proof your home theater, there are many displays and other devices being released in 2019 that will support at least some of the HDMI 2.1 features.